 Staff

 The Manchester Metropolitan Game Centre brings together academics and practitioners from a range of disciplines, including Education, English, Games Design, History, Media Studies, Psychology, Science Communication, and Sociology.
-The Network is based in the Department of English and is headed by Paul Wake and Chloé Germaine.
+The MGC is based in the Departments of English and History is headed by Jennifer Cromwell, Chloé Germaine and Paul Wake.

 Dr Gabriele Aroni